Welcome to LiSC - Life Science Compute Cluster

 News:

-Every month on the second Wednesday at 15:00-16:30 we give an introduction to LiSC and to using the Linux command line at LiSC.
-All users are welcome to join these webinars, however we primarily address the needs of new users.
+Every month on the second Thursday at 15:00-16:30 we give an introduction to LiSC and to using the Linux command line at LiSC.
+We primarily address the needs of new users.
+However, all users are welcome to join these webinars.

 The LiSC annual report 2024 has been published.
 It provides an overview about the services and the structure of LiSC, many statistics, new developments and achievements, as well as an outlook for 2025.